Fame Is a Gun: Critical reception

 Amber Chow of Hypebae expressed that the song "echoes the ghosts of edgy alt-pop past — hints of old-school Grimes, early Marina and the Diamonds, peak Britney and a dash of Gaga-era theatrical flair," assessing, "It's chaotic, deliberate and somehow still extremely cohesive."
 Millie Dunn-Christensen of Notion described it as using Rae's signature formula, "catchy hooks, dancey beats, and introspective lyrics, the track delves into the highs and lows of life in the spotlight."
 Aaron Williams of Uproxx wrote about the track, stating, "While you mightn't have thought she'd be such a standout pop purveyor, she certainly has a knack for earworm production and hooky, endlessly repeatable choruses."
 Shaad D'Souza of Paper called it "another immaculate single" from Rae, with "shades of Goldfrapp and Eurythmics hover around this song, but its verbose, slightly silly lyrics are pure Addison."
 Gabriel Saulog of Billboard Philippines said the track showcases Rae's "synth-pop sensibilities, even taking inspiration from the prismatic pop sounds of the early 2010s" and "is just another example of Rae's ever-evolving musical palette, adding a breadth of versatility to what fans and listeners can expect from the upcoming record."

 Davy Reed of The Face compared it to her remix of Charli XCX's "Von Dutch", analysing if that song presented "Addison literally screaming at the trolls who furiously type from their dad's basement, she’s now at a point where she can just shrug off the criticism [as] she sings over a blissful synth pop bounce that would appropriately soundtrack a drive down Sunset Boulevard," concluding, "it's another banger.
 At this point, you almost feel sorry for her haters."
 Maria Sherman of the Associated Press called it an "easy song-of-the-summer contender, a sunglasses-in-the-club banger with synthetic vocal textures and an unignorable chorus."
 Chris Richards praised the track in an album review for the Washington Post, describing it as a "dreams-come-true anthem that spins Gwen Stefani's 'What You Waiting For?' and Laurie Anderson's 'O Superman' into a new kind of cotton candy," assessing, "Is it a perfect pop song?
 There's no such thing.
 We're reminded of that whenever someone gets this close."
+It polled at number 20 in the Triple J Hottest 100 of 2025.